comsci-uwc-isak/unit-1-project-nabillnuqman/Journal.md

 Questions?
 Homework
-100-150 words defining the problem (topic 1.1.1) Reflection (25 September 2019)
+100-150 words defining the problem (topic 1.1.1)

+**Reflection (25 September 2019)**
-We created a system diagram and learned how to upload it to github, then we created an installation file for the client in which we had a problem, the installation was not happening in the desired path.
+We created a system diagram and learned how to upload it to github, then we created an installation file for the client in which we had a problem, the installation was not happening in the desired path.<br/>
+Homework: provide a default folder/path for the installation inside Desktop, create the uninstall script